Moments in History

 Desert Shield began with 14 women reservists serving in the Persian Gulf.

-MCPO Mary Fowkles was the first African-American female to deploy to the Middle East during Operation Desert Shield-Desert Storm.
+SKCM Mary Fowlkes was the first African-American female to deploy to the Middle East during Operation Desert Shield-Desert Storm.
 She was assigned to PSU 303.

 LT Sandra Stosz took command of USCGC Katmai Bay, becoming the first female commanding officer of a 140-foot icebreaking tug and also the first female to command any U. S. Coast Guard vessel on the Great Lakes.